 Adding the 32X

 Finally lets get the 32X working with the switchless mod.
-The 32X only needs a mod for the video frequency 50/60hz to match the output from the Mega Drive.
+The 32X needs another mod for the video frequency 50/60hz to match the output from the Mega Drive.
 To do this we can add a single wire from the switchless PIC over to the Mega Drive mono audio out pin.
-Mono audio is not needed if you have a stereo video cable, so the line in the link cable can be re-purposed.
+Mono audio is not needed if you have a stereo video cable, as a result the line in the link cable can be re-purposed.
 The trace is cut on the PCB just below this pin.
 On the 32X side the corresponding pin is then linked to pin 32 of the video encoder IC. (a resistor at r43 or r42 will need removing)

 Now I reassembled everything back to together and tested some games.

 If you have a Mega Drive, Saturn or Super Nintendo and would like a switchless mod installing, please get in touch here.